judith-tonhauser/projection-interactions/README.txt

 *output: Talk slides and papers based on the experiments

 *results: R code to analyze the data of Exp 1 and Exp 2.
+The models (.rds) were not pushed to the repository as they are too big.
+Please contact Judith Tonhauser if you would like access to the models.